ArchdukeLiamus/Dygenerate/README.md

 Dygenerate on the compiled output to have the bytecodes inserted.
 Alternatively, use the API to define transformations programmatically.

+## But why?

+There are times where some level of dynamism is required to implement a feature which otherwise cannot be performed within the bounds of Java (or any other JVM language) or would otherwise be cumbersome to do so.
+The two typical ways to break out of the limitations of the language are through the Core Reflection API (`java.lang.reflect`) or direct use of `java.lang.invoke` (JLI).

+However, reflection is cumbersome, Java-centric, performs access checks on every call (unless they are suppressed), and has to box and unbox primitive types.
+Additionally, there is no flexibility to manipulate arguments going into the call, and `Method` objects have to be cached in fields that other code could introspect.

+Direct JLI gets us closer (no access checks per-call, no boxing/unboxing, ability to manipulate and curry arguments) and can potentially run as fast as a direct call to the target method.
+However, doing so requires method handles and call sites to be registered as `static final` fields to actually attain that performance.
+This still leaves the possibility of leaking those fields via reflection.
+It also has the problem that target resolution must be performed at class load time: lazy loading is not possible, nor can binding be deferred to a time when more information is available.
+For example, the method to be targeted might not yet exist.
+Furthermore, all the fields to create and exceptions to catch impose a lot of boilerplate code that has to be duplicated for each and every unique call site used.
+(That's bad.)

+`invokedynamic` has none of the above problems: call sites can be linked lazily, and it is <i>never</i> possible to obtain a call site through reflection unless the instance is deliberately leaked.
+Additionally, the need for extra fields for each and every call site and handle goes away, and there's no longer a need to catch exceptions around handle invocations.
+In short: the opportunities for dynamism increase.

+And a final note: there's no equivalent to a lazy-loaded dynamic constant either.

+Dygenerate exists to enable that potential dynamism, as well as make it easier to experiment with the possibilities of `invokedynamic` outside the context of "compiler magic" (which is why this project was started in the first place).

 ## Requirements

 - Java 7 or higher (`invokedynamic`)